stephenajulu/ajulusthoughts2/content/post/how-to-buy-your-first-share.md

-+++
-authors = ["Stephen Ajulu"]
+---
+authors:
+  - Stephen Ajulu
-date = 2021-02-08T03:20:00Z
+date: 2021-02-08T03:20:00Z
-excerpt = "Your first share is a milestone and today i am going to teach you how to go about buying it. " hero = "/images/buy-shares-in-kenya.jpg" title = "How to Buy Your First Share"
+excerpt: Your first share is a milestone and today i am going to teach you how to go about buying it.

-+++
+hero: "/images/buy-shares-in-kenya.jpg"
+title: How to Buy Your First Share
+categories: ['finance']
+tags: ['shares', 'trading', 'stocks']
+---

 Hi, how are you?
 It's been long huh!

 Today I'd like to show you how i bought my first share and how you can too for less than ksh.
 200.